Workshops for Teachers and Choirs

 Level 2 combines the Figures from Level 1 to produce six voice qualities: Speech, Falsetto, Sob, Twang, Opera, and Belting.
 Figure Combinations for Six Voice Qualities™ offers a clear understanding of the voice’s limitless possibilities, along with how to keep it vibrant and healthy.
 Throughout the day, the new voice skills are practiced in small group sessions or as a choral ensemble.
 There will also be ample time for questions, discussion, and work on individual/ensemble repertoire.

 Vocal ensemble teachers today need to be knowledgeable in multiple styles of music and vocal production.
 We can help students become independent musicians by providing them with sequenced knowledge and understanding they can take to the practice room.
-We can engage students with anatomical understanding of the voice and attune them to gestural awareness (for both themselves and the conductor).
-In this technological-age, there are also tools we can utilize to help our students succeed.
+We can engage students with an anatomical understanding of the voice and attune them to gestural awareness (for both themselves and the conductor).
+In this technological age, there are also tools we can utilize to help our students succeed.
 With these elements in place, we can better meet our students in multiple learning modalities: aural, visual, and bodily-kinesthetic.
 This workshop will explore all facets of the choral rehearsal and build skills as singers, teachers, and conductors.
 The workshop can be tailored to both choirs and teachers.

 Bridging Bel Canto and Contemporary Vocal Technique